abhishekc20/BigIntLib/README.md

    This will, however, decrease the understandability of the algorithm itself.

-4. They can be made to represent negative integer, f- ollowing slight modifications.
+4. They can be made to represent negative integer, following slight modifications.
 This is is not done because the primary purpose of this class was to support calculations in RSA encryption.